 After spending way too much time on LinkedIn to help you guys get employed in renewable energy, here are things I urge you to do (and not to do).

 When creating your profile:

-- Professional grade summer internships if you can, lose stale content like old camp counselor gig;
+- Highlight professional grade summer internships if you can, lose stale content like old camp counselor gig;

 - A really low connection count (<100 for sophomore and above) suggests your professional future is not a priority to you (harsh statement, I know);

 - Read Dayaway Informational Interview tips to grow your connections;